jbji/RepVF/docs/envir.md

 ## b. after installation

-the file structure after the environment configuration is expected to be:
+the directory structure after the environment configuration is expected to be:

 ```bash
 repvf_workspace